SamirSim/SIFRAN/README.md

 pip3 install -r requirements.txt
 # To deactivate virtualenv
 deactivate
-# After install requirements.txt
+# Configuring and building NS-3
-it need to buid NS-3 with waf.
-Navigate inside the directory of NS3 (wifi simulmateur) in static
+Navigate inside the directory of NS-3 (ns-3) in static
-# Build with waf
+# Configure waf
- ./waf configure --build-profile=optimized --enable-examples --enable-tests ./waf
-# Remove error as a false
-./waf configure --disable-werror
+ ./waf configure --build-profile=optimized --disable-werror

-# Run project
+# Build waf
-./waf --run "scratch/wifi-overload-throughput-ac.cc --distance=$DISTANCE --nWifi=$NUMDEVICES --trafficDirection=$TRAFFICDIR --trafficProfile=$TRAFFICPROF --payloadSize=$PACKETSIZE --loadFreq=$LOADFREQ --meanLoad=$MEANLOAD --hiddenDevices=$HIDDENDEVICES --mcs=$MCS --channelWidth=$BANDWIDTH --propDelay=$PROPDELAY --propLoss=$PROPLOSS --spatialStreams=$SPATIALSTREAMS --tx=$TX --rx=$RX --txFactor=$TXFACTOR --rxFactor=$RXFACTOR --voltage=$VOLTAGE --batteryCap=$BATTERYCAP"
+./waf build
+# Launch the flask platform
+python3 app.py

+The website is now accessible at 127.0.0.1 through your browser.